skyt-a/gm-route-replay/docs/en/api/react/route-replay-component.md

 - **Type:** `google.maps.Map`
 - **Required:** `true`

-The Google Map instance to display the replay on.
+The GoogleMaps instance to display the replay on.

 ### `route`